itskutush/Real-Time-Iris-Tracking/README.md

+# this project was done in 2nd year
 # Real Time Iris Tracking
 Real-time iris detection refers to the process of identifying and locating irises within live or recorded video streams in real-time.
 This technology involves detecting the presence of eyes, extracting iris regions, and potentially recognizing individuals based on their iris patterns, all in a continuous and immediate manner.